Teaching Your Kids About Sexuality

 Countering Misinformation

 Take Action: Remain calm and answer honestly.
-Silence, or quickly changing the subject, communicates that there is something taboo about human sexuality, which can lead to secrecy and shame.
+Silence communicates that there is something taboo about human sexuality, which can lead to secrecy and shame.

 Equip Yourself